valevo/SABIO/README.md

 # Possible Connections

-- [Lukas Koster](https://www.uva.nl/profiel/k/o/l.koster/l.koster.html): Group leader of library & information systems at UvA.
-Mentioned by Corey.

 - [Conference on AI in Libraries, Archives and Museums](https://library.stanford.edu/projects/fantastic-futures), organised by Stanford Libraries.
 Mentioned by Corey.

 - Mrinalini (and her group) and their endeavour.

 - [Mahendra Mahey](https://www.bl.uk/people/experts/mahendra-mahey), manager of the British Library Labs

+## Chat with Corey

+ - [Lukas Koster](https://www.uva.nl/profiel/k/o/l.koster/l.koster.html): Group leader of library & information systems at UvA -> Corey can establish a connection

+ - AI4LAM (e.g. [their GitHub](https://github.com/AI4LAM)), a group on AI for Libraries, Archives and Museums -> Corey is a member and will keep his eyes open for us, relatedly, Marieke mentioned [LODLAM](https://lod-lam.net/) a group on Linked Open Data for LAM

+ - there was a workshop at NeurIPS 2020 named [Navigating the Broader Impacts of AI Research](https://nbiair.com/) -> found after searching for the ethics debate at NeurIPS 2020 (see e.g. [this Nature article](https://www.nature.com/articles/d41586-020-00160-y))

+ - the [Algorhtmic Justice League](https://www.ajl.org/), garnered a lot of attention following their exposal of racial bias in facial recognition systems

+ - [Article by ProPublica](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) on racial bias in criminal prediction software used in the US

+ - [FAccT Conference](https://facctconference.org/) ACM Conference on Fairness, Accountability, and Transparency (